DALnet Services Abuse Team (SAbuse)

 - Do you have to use an identify script because you have too many passwords to remember?

-- Do you identify to all your nicknames/channels in one foul swoop because you are afraid you might forget to use one of them in a 30 day period instead of identifying to your nicknames/channels as you use them?
+- Do you identify to all your nicknames/channels in one fell swoop because you are afraid you might forget to use one of them in a 30 day period instead of identifying to your nicknames/channels as you use them?

 If you answered yes to one of the questions above, you should seriously do something about it before we come and tap you on the shoulder asking you to drop some of the nicks/channels.